-Power is supplied on the network connection via an Neutrik EtherCON locking RJ45 connector.
+Power is supplied to the network connection via a Neutrik EtherCON locking RJ45 connector.
 The SPARK 2 must be connected to a PoE network switch for power, or by using a midspan PoE injector.

 For clarity, the Spark 2 uses large and bright LED buttons for mic on and talkback.
 These can be configured via GlenController remote software, and can be set in the following way: